What We Do

 - National data shows that nearly 80 percent of college students who ended their lives never sought assistance at the campus counseling center.
 (Brownson, Denmark & Smith, 2009).

-- At USF, 8.7 percent seriously considered suicide in the past 12 months and about 12 actually attempted in the past 12 months (NCHA, 2016).
+- The new data should read: At USF 10 percent seriously considered suicide in the past 12 months and 2 percent attempted in the past 12 months (NCHA, 2018).

 - In addition, 65.1 percent of USF undergraduate students said they want information on how to help others in distress, and 48.5 percent are interested in receiving information specific to suicide prevention.